LauraBroom/cloud-engineering-projects/azure/governance/resource-locks.md

 # Adding and Removing Resource Locks in Azure

-Applied a Delete lock to a virtual machine to prevent accidental removal, then tested and removed the lock as part of building out governance and resource protection skills in Azure.
+Applied a Delete lock to a virtual machine to prevent accidental removal, then tested and removed the lock to confirm the protection behaved as expected.

 ## Details
 | Field | Value |